 Ultrafast Laser (Ti:sapphire)

-Frequency doubling and tripling of ultrashort lasers are the applications in which BBO shows superior properties to KDP and ADP crystals.
+Frequency doubling and tripling of ultrashort lasers are the applications in which BBO shows superior properties to KDP or ADP crystal.
 BBO crystals as thin as 0.01 mm (10 µm ) for these purposes are available.
-A laser pulse as short as 10 fs can be efficiently frequency doubled with a thin BBO crystal in terms of both phase-velocity and group-velocity matching.
+A laser pulse as short as 10 fs can be efficiently frequency doubled with an ultrathin BBO crystal with the minimal group-velocity matching.

 |Wavefront Distortion:||Less than λ/8 @ 633 nm|

 |Dimension Tolerance:||(W+/-0.1 mm) x (H+/-0.1 mm) x (L+0.2/-0.1 mm)|

 |Clear Aperture:||> 90% central area|